Why Is My Radiator Cold At The Bottom?

 Why Do I Need To Flush Out My Radiator?

 If Radiator sludge is making your home colder and creating an inefficient flow, that means you're paying more for heating than you have to.
 Radiator sludge can damage your boiler which can mean the longer you put off cleaning out your radiator, the bigger the problems can become.

 Is The Problem Definitely Sludge?

-Radiators are naturally warmer on top than the bottom, but some radiators more than others.
-For example, 'Convection radiators' focus on convection heating.
-Convection heating is when heat rises and pushes cool air downwards.
+Radiators and heated towel rails are naturally warmer on top than the bottom, but some radiators more than others.
+For example, 'convection radiators' focus on convection heating which is when heat rises and pushes cool air downwards.
 This cool air is then heated and the cycle continues.
 All radiators use a combination of both convection heating and simply 'radiating' their heat out.